cs9kc/AMF-Document-Update/amf/doc/AMF_Video_Encode_API.md

    - HQLL: `4`

 **Description:**
 Selects the delta QP of non-reference B pictures with respect to I pictures.
-This feature is not supported by VCE 1.0.
+This feature is not supported by VCE 1.0.\

+**Note:**
 `BPicturesDeltaQP`, `ReferenceBPicturesDeltaQP`, `IntraRefreshNumMBsPerSlot`, `BPicturesPattern` and `BReferenceEnable` parameters are available only when:
    - `MaxOfReferenceFrames` is greater than `1`
    - `NumOfLTR` is `0` (LTR is not used)
+   -
 ---

 **Name:**